Colorful illustration of AI vocabulary and language concepts

 Local LLM

 A local LLM is a model that runs entirely on your own computer instead of calling a cloud API.
 Slower and less capable than the frontier models, but private, offline, and free to run once set up.
-The gap is closing faster than most people realize.
+The gap is closing faster than most people realize, but hardware costs and technical barriers still make local LLMs out of reach for many users.

 Hugging Face